 As the NCache cluster is self-healing, it provides failover support within the cluster and for the clients if a server is added or removed at runtime.

-- Cluster failover support: The cluster automatically rearranges itself by updating its connections to the other servers, once a server is added or removed.
+- Cluster failover support: The cluster automatically rearranges itself by updating its connections to the other servers upon every cluster update.

-- Client failover support: The clients automatically connect to another server in the cluster if their connected server is removed, and if a server is added to the cluster, the clients update themselves and can opt to connect to the new server.
+- Client failover support: The clients automatically connect to another server in the cluster if there is server disconnection.
+Similarly, if there is an addition of a server, clients update themselves and can connect to the new server.

-For more detail on high availability features, head over to our blog High Availability Promised with NCache.
+For more details on high availability features, head over to our blog High Availability Promised with NCache.

 Attaining Runtime Scalability of NCache Cluster